boonleongtan/boonleongtan/README.md

-- 👋 Hi, I’m @boonleongtan, a pre-university student looking for internships.
+- 👋 Hi, I’m @boonleongtan, a pre-university student looking to gain experience working with code in the working world.
 - 👀 I’m interested in Python, C++, JavaScript, Java and many more!
-- 🌱 I’m currently learning React.js, Node.js, CI/CD, DevSecOps... the list goes on...
+- 🌱 I’m currently learning React.js, Node.js, CI/CD, DevSecOps...
 - 💞️ I’m looking for an internship while awaiting university matriculation.
 - 📫 How to reach me - email me at boonleongleon@gmail.com !